TIBCOSoftware/snappydata/docs/install/building_from_source.md

 	3. Click **OK** to apply and close the window.

-	4. Copy **codeStyleSettings.xml** located in the SnappyData top-level directory, to the **.idea** directory created by IDEA.
+	4. Copy **codeStyleSettings.xml** located in the TIBCO ComputeDB top-level directory, to the **.idea** directory created by IDEA.

 	5. Verify that the settings are now applied in **File> Settings> Editor> Code Style> Java** which should display indent as 2 and continuation indent as 4 (same as Scala).

 * If the Gradle tab is not visible immediately, then select it from option available at the bottom-left of IDE.
 Click on that window list icon for the tabs to be displayed permanently.

-* Generate Apache Avro and SnappyData required sources by expanding: **snappydata_2.11> Tasks> other**.
+* Generate Apache Avro and TIBCO ComputeDB required sources by expanding: **snappydata_2.11> Tasks> other**.
 Right-click on **generateSources** and run it.
 The **Run** option may not be available if indexing is still in progress, wait for indexing to complete, and then try again. <br> The first run may take some time to complete, as it downloads the jar files and other required files.
 This step has to be done the first time, or if **./gradlew clean** has been run, or if you have made changes to **javacc/avro/messages.xml** source files.

-* If you get unexpected **Database not found** or **NullPointerException** errors in SnappyData-store/GemFireXD layer, run the **generateSources** target (Gradle tab) again.
+* If you get unexpected **Database not found** or **NullPointerException** errors in Snappy-store/GemFireXD layer, run the **generateSources** target (Gradle tab) again.

 * If you get **NullPointerException** error when reading the **spark-version-info.properties** file, right-click and run the **copyResourcesAll** target from **snappydata_2.11> Tasks> other** (Gradle tab) to copy the required resources.